Why was making friends so easy as a child, but so difficult as a grownup? Why can’t I just attract awesome, compatible people into my life?

-Friends are awesome in so many ways.
-They give a sense of belonging and support that will enhance your life tremendously.
-Friends are who you get to share experiences with and help each other in more ways than can be described.
+Friends can give a sense of belonging and support that will enhance your life tremendously.
+They are who you get to share experiences with and help each other in more ways than can be described.

-The current belief is that the older you get, the harder it is to make new friends.
+The current belief is that the older you get, making friends grows increasingly harder.
 This is partly true, but for an often-overlooked reason.

 The Cause of It All

-The simple reason why it’s difficult for you to make new friends is because of how you’ve judged the world.
+The simple reason why making friends seems difficult for you is because of how you’ve judged the world.
 Often these judgments aren’t even based on truth.
 They are based on opinions that have been retold to you repeatedly by people you already love and/or admire.

 For example, you may have said or thought a combination of the following: “I can never be friends with someone that…